cyclic-software/docs/docs/tutorials/rest-api-and-dynamodb/part-4.md

 ## Deleting a bike item

-It wouldn’t be a big stretch to say that this is the simplest route of the bunch.
+It wouldn't be a big stretch to say that this is the simplest route of the bunch.

 First step is to get the ID from the route parameters: